-- Historic trading patterns: the stock price should not be so volatile that the options are likely to be back "in-the-money" over the near term; - > Rationale for the re-pricing: was the stock price decline beyond management's control? - Option vesting: does the new option vest immediately or is there a black-out period? - > Term of the option: the term should remain the same as that of the replaced option; - Exercise price: should be set at fair market or a premium to market; - > Participants: the plan should be broad-based and executive officers and directors should be excluded; - Is this a value-for-value exchange? - Are surrendered stock options added back to the plan reserve?
+- Historic trading patterns: the stock price should not be so volatile that the options are likely to be back "in-the-money" over the near term; - > Rationale for the re-pricing: was the stock price decline beyond management's control? - Option vesting: does the new option vest immediately or is there a black-out period? - > Term of the option: the term should remain the same as that of the replaced option; - Exercise price: should be set at fair market or a premium to market; - > Participants: the plan should be broad-based and executive officers and directors must be excluded; - Is this a value-for-value exchange? - Are surrendered stock options added back to the plan reserve? - > Timing--repricing should occur at least one year out from any precipitous drop in company's stock price.